influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/plugins/inputs.md

     parent: plugins
 ---

-Telegraf is entirely input driven.
-It gathers all metrics from the inputs specified in the configuration file.
+Telegraf input plugins are used with the InfluxData time series platform to collect metrics from the system, services, or third party APIs.
+All metrics are gathered from the inputs you [enable and configure in the configuration file](/telegraf/v1.6/administration/configuration/).

 > ***Note:*** Telegraf plugins added in the current release are noted with ` -- NEW in v1.6`.
 >The [Release Notes/Changelog](/telegraf/v1.6/about_the_project/release-notes-changelog) has a list of new plugins and updates for other plugins.
 See the plugin README files for more details.